HOW TO STAY MOTIVATED

 If I’d share a kitchen with a friend who doesn’t care about fitness, I’d probably eat differently than if that friend was someone who counted macros.
 This might even occur subconsciously.

-Watching high achievers on YouTube, reading book or talking to them on the phone can also work wonders for your motivation.
+Watching high achievers on YouTube, reading books or talking to them on the phone can also work wonders for your motivation.
 So if you know someone who sets big goals talking to them might boost your motivation.

 Willpower can be trained and should be prioritized.